scipy-conference/scipy_proceedings/publisher/README.md

 ## Building the proceedings: Makefile

-There are many make targets available in the Makefile, some of them are built of others.
+There are many more make targets available in the Makefile than we will discuss here.

-That means you tend to use the different targets when you want to see a complete published version of the proceedings
+You will need to use different targets when you want to see a complete published version of the proceedings vs. individual parts of the proceedings.

-### When publishing
+### Publishing complete proceedings

-To see the complete version of the proceedings you need to build everything to do that run:
+To build the complete version of the proceedings (html & pdfs) run:

 - `make proceedings-html`

+Then, you can view the website by running `open _build/html/index.html`.

-If you need to share this version of the proceedings you can automatically zip it into a single file by running:
+If you need to share the proceedings, it is easier to zip the files automatically by running:

 - `make proceedings-html-zip`

-### When working on the build system
+### Working on the build system

-When you are working with the build system, you will often want to build only some parts of the proceedings.
-If you want to do that you can use the following commands
+When you are working with the build system, you will often want to iterate between making changes the build system and building parts of the proceedings.

+The following commands are some of the most useful for partial builds:

 1. `make papers`: builds a pdf composed of all of the papers, as well as pdfs for the individual papers
 2. `make front-pdf`: builds the pdfs for the front-matter elements
 3. `make html`: builds the html pages for displaying the proceedings and papers
-4. `make zip`: builds a zip file for the html and proceedings
-5. `make proceedings`: builds the pdf of the proceedings (front-matter + papers)
+4. `make proceedings`: builds the pdf of the proceedings (front-matter + papers)
-6. `make proceedings-html`: builds the proceedings and then builds the html (proceedings + html)
-7. `make html-zip`: builds the html, and then zips the proceedings as they are (html + zip)
+5. `make html-zip`: builds the html, and then zips the proceedings as they are (html + zip)

-NB: You will tend to use `html-zip` when you want to iterate on the website without needing to rebuild the entire proceedings.
+NB: You will tend to use `html-zip` if you need to iterate on the portable copy of the website without needing to rebuild the entire proceedings.
+This is most useful after authors' PRs are no longer being updated.

 ## Build styles